-SafeCare/SafeCare Augmented (SafeCare) aims to prevent child neglect and physical abuse.
-The model is designed to improve positive parenting skills so that all parents can provide a nurturing, safe, and healthy home environment for children.
-The curriculum focuses on three key areas: positive parent-child interaction, child health, and home safety.
-See www.safecare.org for details.
+SafeCare/SafeCare Augmented (SafeCare) is designed to improve positive parenting skills so that all parents can provide a nurturing, safe, and healthy home environment for children.
+The curriculum focuses on three key areas—positive parent-child interaction, child health, and home safety—and aims to prevent child neglect and physical abuse.

 What is the model’s approach to providing home visiting services?